-Right to Information Regarding the Professional Qualifications of Teachers and Paraprofessionals: ESSA grants parents the right to request information regarding the professional qualifications of the children's classroom teachers, including the following:
+Right to Information Regarding the Professional Qualifications of Teachers and Paraprofessionals: ESSA grants parents the right to request information regarding the professional qualifications of the children's classroom teacher, including the following:

-- (1) Whether the teacher has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - (2) Whether the teacher is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; - (3) The baccalaureate degree major of the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree; and - (4) Whether the child is provided services by paraprofessionals and, if so, their qualifications.
+- Whether the teacher has met state qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - (2) Whether the teacher is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; - (3) The baccalaureate degree major of the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree; and

+(4) Whether the child is provided services by paraprofessionals and, if so, their qualifications.

 This information is available from the Fullerton School District Personnel Services Department.
-Fullerton School District will provide timely notice if your child has been assigned, or has been taught for four or more consecutive weeks by a teacher who is not highly qualified.
+Fullerton School District will provide timely notice if your child has been assigned, or has been taught for four or more consecutive weeks by, a teacher who is not highly qualified.

-Information on Child's Level of Achievement: Fullerton School District will provide timely information on the level of achievement of your child in each of the State academic assessments.
+Information of Child's Level of Achievement: Fullerton School District will provide timely information on the level of achievement of your child in each of the state academic assessments.

-Homeless Liaison: Homeless students have certain rights under California and United States law.
-For information concerning these rights, please contact the Fullerton

-School District's liaison for homeless children and youths, the Director of Administrative Services, at 714-447-7529.
-Please refer to Attachment 30 for additional information.
+Homeless Liaison: Homeless students have certain rights under California and federal law.
+For information concerning these rights, please contact the Fullerton School District Community Liaison for homeless children and youths, at 714-447-7576.
+Please refer to Attachment 32 for additional information.